 If you need to bring supplies which they cannot source for themselves, you can visit campus to drop these off.
 You should remain outdoors and maintain social distancing in accordance with Government advice at all times.
 See where to park on campus and how to pay by phone.

-Please note, during the national restrictions, the Government have advised not to undertake any unnecessary travel.
+Please note that during a National Lockdown, the Government have advised not to undertake any unnecessary travel.
 You also must not travel if you have any symptoms of Covid-19.

 What has the university put in place to deal with the loss of social interaction?

 We appreciate that self-isolation can feel lonely.
 Our Student Self-Isolation Support Line is available if students want someone to talk to.

 We have pulled together some suggestions for how students can ensure they stay connected to other people.
 We are continually looking for opportunities to bring students together virtually or through shared activities.

 I'm worried that students in self-isolation aren't getting enough fresh air and exercise

 We encourage our students to keep their bedroom windows open as much as possible, and to explore ways to get exercise in their bedrooms.

 There are lots of exercises which can be done in a small space which will help to keep them healthy over their self-isolation period.